Ayumah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe - script that sets the mode of the file hello to this -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 File: 10-mirror_permissions - sets the mode of the file hello the same as olleh’s mode
 File: 11-directories_permissions - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+File: 13-change_group -  changes the group owner to school for the file hello